 I. Beginning September 1, 2004, in the event that no substitute teacher can be found the non-certified staff member who is assigned to be responsible for a classroom will receive an additional stipend of $20.00 per day provided that the non-certified staff member holds a valid county substitute certificate or a teaching certificate.
 Any non-certified staff member assuming the responsibility for a classroom for longer than ten (10) days will receive $30.00 per day for every day starting with day 11.

 J. All employees will be given the option of receiving their paychecks through direct deposit into the employee’s personal bank account by the date that checks are distributed to all other employees.
 In the event that the employee desires direct deposit, the employee shall complete and file such written forms as the Business Administrator shall reasonably require.

-K. Whenever the pay of an employee is to be reduced because of action by the District, notice of said reduction will be provided to the employee within 30 days of the infraction by the District.
+K. Whenever the pay of an employee is to be reduced because of action by the District, notice of said reduction will be provided to the employee as soon as possible by the District.
 This notification shall include the reason for the proposed reduction.

 A. Any change of instructional assignments shall be made in writing not later than seven (7) days after the first meeting of the Board in June, except in case of emergency.